Current Ratings for Every VA Sports Betting App - Updated January 1st

 The first wave of sportsbooks launched online in January of 2021.
 This included FanDuel, DraftKings, BetMGM, and BetRivers.
-Since that initial push additional sportsbooks (William Hill, WynnBet, bet365, and PointsBet) have registered and announced plans to enter the VA sports betting market in early 2021.
+Since that initial push additional sportsbooks such as Caesars and PointsBet have received approval and started operating in the Old Dominion state.

 Find everything you need to know about each Virginia sportsbook below.
 This includes important rules and regulations, a breakdown of available promotions, and answers to frequently asked questions.